Te Atua Mahuru

-Te Atua Mahuru is a prominent peak in southern Hawke's Bay, in New Zealand's eastern North Island.
+Te Atua Mahuru is a prominent peak in southern Hawke's Bay and the eastern Rangitikei District, in New Zealand's eastern North Island.
 It lies in the Ruahine Range, within the boundaries of the Ruahine Forest Park, of which it is the second highest peak, at 1534 metres.
 The Makaroro River has its source on the eastern flanks of Te Atua Mahuru.
 The slightly smaller Mount Maropea lies just to the south.